 Silhouettes in Black and White Photography

-Colour silhouette images can certainly look strong, dramatically and powerful, but black and white silhouette photo have their own attention-grabbing qualities which, not the least of which is the contrast between the darkest and brightest tones.
+Colour silhouette photography can certainly look strong, dramatically and powerful, but black and white silhouette photographs have their own attention-grabbing qualities which, not the least of which is the contrast between the darkest and brightest tones.

 Now it’s time to grab your camera and to find a nice location with some good natural backlight.

-Always make sure you optimise your settings for capturing silhouettes.
+Always make sure you optimise your settings for capturing silhouette photography.
 And don’t be afraid to try out different perspectives and compositions.

 With some practice, experimentation, the techniques described above, and a little luck, you should be able to make some spectacular silhouette images.